 Net Sales.
 Net sales consist of sales and freight, net of discounts.
 The level of net sales is principally affected by sales volume and the prices paid for Trex products.
 Trex Residential Products operating results have historically varied from quarter to quarter.
 Seasonal, erratic or prolonged adverse weather conditions in certain geographic regions reduce the level of home and commercial improvement and residential and commercial construction and can shift demand for our products to a later period.
 As part of our normal business practice and consistent with industry practices, we have historically provided our distributors and dealers of our Trex Residential Products incentives to build inventory levels before the start of the prime deck-building season to ensure adequate availability of our product to meet anticipated seasonal consumer demand and to enable production planning.
-These incentives include payment discounts and favorable payment terms.
-In addition, we offer price discounts or volume rebates on specified products and other incentives based on increases in purchases as part of specific promotional programs.
+These incentives based on increases in purchases as part of specific promotional programs.
 The timing of sales incentive programs can significantly impact sales, receivables and inventory levels during the offering period.
 However, the timing and terms of the majority of our programs are generally consistent from year to year.
 In addition, the operating results for Trex Commercial Products are driven by the timing of individual projects, which may vary each quarterly period.